Another new Mystery Knit Along (MKAL) that we are participating in with The Unique Sheep (TUS) and designed by Janine LeCras.

-Designed by Janine le Cras, this traditional faroese shaped shawl is worked in lace weight yarn and can be knit in any of our lace weight bases.
-It incorporates Estonian stitches but the nupps have all been replaced with optional beads.
+Designed by Janine le Cras, this circular shawl is worked in fingering weight yarn and can be knit in any of our fingering weight bases.

 You can choose to knit with a regular colorway or one of our Gradiance colorways.
 It looks great with or without beads.

 You can choose a regular colorway or one of our Gradiance colorways -- if you do not specify, however, I will assume you want a Gradiance set.

 We have our special exclusive-to-EarthFaire colorways listed in our drop-down menu.
 We are showing pictures of the circles on this page (more details about color circles below) just to make it a bit easier to select, plus a few others you might not be familiar with.

 Earth Faire exclusives are those you can only get through us.
 Almost all are shown on these Flickr pages , though we are constantly working with Kelly to create new ones and those might be a bit late having their pictures taken.
 Feel free to contact me if you would like more descriptions or other photos.